piotrmurach/tty-which/README.md

 # => '/usr/local/bin/ruby'
 ```

-When you're only interesting in knowning that an executable exists on the system use the `exist?` call:
+When you're only interesting in knowing that an executable exists on the system use the `exist?` call:

 ```ruby
 TTY::Which.exist?('ruby') # => true
 ```

 ## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/piotrmurach/tty-which.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 1. Fork it ( https://github.com/piotrmurach/tty-which/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)